Longueville

 Table Chart PROFILE FAQ

-Family households constitute 91.0% of all households, including 52.8% couples with children, 28.9% couples without children, and 7.6% single parent families.
-Non-family households comprise the remaining 9.0%, with lone person households at 9.5% and group households at 0.8%.
-The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.
+Family households dominate at 91.0% of all households, comprising 52.8% couples with children, 28.9% couples without children, and 7.6% single parent families.
+Non-family households make up the remaining 9.0%, with lone person households at 9.5% and group households comprising 0.8% of the total.
+The median household size of 3.2 people is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households